VIDA-NYU/reprozip/docs/source/packing.rst

-..  _packing-experiments:
+..  _packing:

 Using *reprozip*
 ****************

 The *reprozip* component is responsible for packing an experiment.
-In ReproZip, we assume that the experiment can be executed by a single command line, preferably with no GUI involved (please refer to :ref:`further-information` for additional information regarding different types of experiments).
+In ReproZip, we assume that the experiment can be executed by a single command line, preferably with no GUI involved (please refer to :ref:`packing-further` for additional information regarding different types of experiments).

 There are three steps when packing an experiment with *reprozip*: :ref:`tracing the experiment <packing-trace>`, :ref:`editing the configuration file <packing-config>` if necessary, and :ref:`creating the reproducible package for the experiment <packing-pack>`.
 Each of these steps is explained in more details below.
 Note that *reprozip* is only available for Linux distributions.